 - “T” estable (in principle, even if there isn’t a test for it yet)

 13. User stories are not shared with customers.

 Some people think that because they’re user stories, they’re supposed to be shared with – and even signed off by – customers.
 That is simply not the case.
 A user story is meant to communicate and prioritize requirements for your development team.
 Anything beyond that is up to you.
 Your user stories can be 100% internal documents, or you can choose to share them with customers – as Ascendle does.

 So there are 13 user story myths debunked.
 Share this with your team – chances are that some (or all) of these will come as a surprise.
-For more information on creating user stories, read Dave Todaro’s blog post here, or skip straight to the webinar.
+For more information on creating user stories, read our blog post here.